olegknyazev/GameTablesDocs/reference/data_types.md

 This approach normalizes different types of data sources, makes it possible to store compound values in a single cell (e.g. vectors), and avoids a certain class of error (when a number is stored in a text cell).
 The drawback is that it depends on locale-specific formatting settings; see [Regional Settings and Formatting](#regional-settings-and-formatting) for details.

 ## Regional Settings and Formatting
 Because Game Tables interprets the source data as strings, it is important to take regional settings into account when authoring data for import.
 The textual representation of some data, for example floating point numbers, can differ from one language to another.
-For simplicity and to reduce the chance of mistakes, Game Tables requires that all source data is formatted in the USA locale (`en_US`).
+For simplicity and to reduce the chance of mistakes, Game Tables requires that all source data is formatted in the US locale (`en_US`).
 If you import from Google Sheets, the target spreadsheet should be set to the corresponding locale (you can check it in *File / Settings*).
-If you import from CSV, the CSV should be formatted according to the USA formatting rules, e.g. it should use the dot as a decimal point separator.
+If you import from CSV, the CSV should be formatted according to US formatting rules, e.g. it should use the dot as a decimal point separator.

 ## Compound Properties
 Compound properties are properties that consist of more than one child element.
+In the Inspector, such properties have a foldout arrow to reveal sub-fields—for example, a Vector3 expands into X, Y, and Z.

-Vectors and quaternions are examples of compound types, but there are more of them defined in Unity and, most likely, in your project.
-By default, compound properties are displayed as expandable fields in the Inspector.
-With the exception of the built-in compounds described on this page, you cannot specify a value for the entire compound property in a single table cell, but you can specify values for its components.
-To refer to a component of a compound property, use a dot delimiter:
+Beyond the built-in ones described on this page, Unity and your own project likely define additional compound properties.
+With the exception of the built-in compounds, you cannot specify a value for the entire compound property in a single table cell, but you can specify values for its components.
+To refer to a component of a compound property, use a dot delimiter (`.`):
 - AttackParameters.Damage
 - AttackParameters.Spread.Y
 - Rotation.Y